devshafi/llm-benchmarking/README.md

 > **Important:** Please follow run files below as the serial given, otherwise the project might not work.

-> 🔑 **Note:** Please download the API-keys from OnQ and save them .env file in the root of this project.
+> 🔑 **Note:** Please download the environment variables from OnQ and save them .env file in the root of this project.
+The project has two environment variables dependencies; One for OpenAI API key and another is MongoDB Database URI.

 ## Dataset Preparation for fine-tuning